MPI-Dortmund/cryolo/source/tutorials/data_preparation_tomo.rst

 .. include:: text_modules/data_prep_pick_particles.rst

 Label your particles in some slices ideally on multiple tomograms.
 Label them even if the slices do not show the centre of the particle but only slice of it.

-After you did that press

-:guilabel:`File` -> :guilabel:`Save`

-It will create three subdirectories, each for one format (:file:`EMAN`, :file:`CBOX`, :file:`STAR`).
-We will need the :file:`CBOX` files for training.

-Create a new folder called :file:`train_annot` and copy the files from :file:`CBOX` into this folder.
-Alternatively you can also directly specify the :file:`CBOX` folder during the configuration step.
+If you finished picking from your micrographs, you can export your coordinate files in tab :guilabel:`organize_layer`.
+Set the :guilabel:`Format` to :guilabel:`.cbox` and press :guilabel:`Save to dir`.
+Training data is created for all slices that have an activated checkbox.
+Create a new directory called :file:`train_annot` and save it there.
+Close boxmanager.